Last updated: 20 Mar 2021 | Reading time: 4 minutes | Watching time: 1.5 minutes

 The Next button is greyed out until you do not choose the destination for the video.
 Click on Browse and choose a destination, and then click on Start.

 Wait until the progress bar reaches to the other side.
 Depending on the video it will take some time.

-With great phones and apps, we expect everything to be fine, but it’s not the case.
+We expect everything to be fine with great phones and apps, but it’s not the case.
 I hope you found the solution to your issue.
-Please feel free to ask any questions in the comments and subscribe to the newsletter for post updates.
+Please feel free to ask any questions in the comments down below.